 The website was created initially as an information portal for owners and residents.
 Since going live in November 2012, it has grown to become more news orientated (more work for us but lots of fun!), and our subscriber base is growing slowly but surely.
 Our audience comprises, in the main, Prince Henry owners and residents, managing agents of the various apartment blocks and neighbourhood associations here at Prince Henry, local politicians and government departments, neighbouring businesses and other interested parties.

-Each month we email a newsletter to our subscriber base.
+Each quarter we email a newsletter to our subscriber base.
 Sponsors' logos appear in every issue, and each sponsor may provide an update on their business activities for inclusion in the newsletter.
 You can check out previous E-newsletters on the Community news web page.